 With balance disorders, people report feeling as if they are about to fall, staggering when attempting to walk, as well as a sensation of floating.
 Blurred vision and feelings of disorientation are also common.

 Balance disorders are both physical and mental, as your brain may think you are moving, even when you are not.
 Changes to your joint strength, mobility, and ability to sense where your joints are in space (proprioception), all have physical consequences on your balance.

 How will physical therapy help me find relief for my balance or gait disorder?

 Physical therapy is the best option for balance and gait disorders.
-Our Dunes Plaza and Sand Creek physical therapists can provide you with the best techniques for improving your balance and ability to walk.
+Our Dunes Plaza, Willowcreek Rd and Sand Creek physical therapists can provide you with the best techniques for improving your balance and ability to walk.
 It’s important to get help if you are having trouble remaining steady, as you want to prevent falling and injuring yourself!